Section 04

 A 65-minute, three-stage knockout:

-- Q3 (12 min) — the top 10 fight for pole position.
+- Q3 (12 min): the top 10 fight for Pole positionAfter qualifying.
+The driver who set the fastest Q3 lap starts first.More →.
 Each driver typically gets two flying-lap attempts.

 Drivers will run around 1–3 fast laps per stage, with cooling laps in between.
 The fastest single lap from each driver across all their runs is the one that counts.